AndreaRaffaelli/ICCBD_notes/middleware/middleware.md

 Application very streamlined and optimized, that need quick services.
 Applications can provide services to each other, the middleware uses dynamically the application currently available. **Need dynamic management** of resources and **applications that self-adapt**.
 Middleware installed on demand for applications that can interact in various ways (**DOC**).
 Middleware lifetime tied to application life cycle

-### MIDDLEWARE FOR CONTINUITY
+### Middleware for continuity / long-life applications

 Middleware that needs to extend the lifetime of service without limit. **Coarse-grained** and facilitated applications.
 App can add services to the middleware. dynamic management of resources and applications.
-**Typically, very complete and large ones, very mature** The middleware upgrades and enriches itself by operating so to enhance its capacities, through the introduction of new services.
+**Typically, very complete and large ones, very mature**.

+The middleware upgrades and enriches itself by operating so to enhance its capacities, through the introduction of new services.
 **Middleware must maximize life-time (exhibiting no downtime)**

 ## A bit of story

-### grid computing
+### Grid computing

 Highly distributed environments with the goal of creating a virtual organization scalable (by need!).
 **Interfaces (for management), often too fine grained**, with low level of abstraction, and **non self-contained**.
 Limited and specific use case: **HPC**

 ### Utility computing

-> “Computing may someday be organized as a public utility”
->     - John McCarthy
+> “Computing may someday be organized as a public utility” - John McCarthy

 - Metered billing, pay per use
 - Simple-to-use interface

 ### Cloud is not